-Gators men’s basketball look to win-out home stand against nationally-ranked Cal Poly Pomona and CCAA powerhouse Chico State
+Men’s basketball look to win at home against nationally-ranked Cal Poly Pomona, powerhouse Chico State

 The SF State men’s basketball team will complete the back end of their three-game homestand this week, with games against the Cal Poly Pomona Broncos Thursday night and the Chico State Wildcats Saturday afternoon.